Cristy Fermin: Career

 Fermin started her career as a political journalist, but soon turned towards writing for tabloids, about movie stars and other celebrities.
 Her first television appearance was when she became the main host of the weekend showbiz talk show Movie Magazine on GMA Network in 1987.
 In 1992, ABS-CBN hired Fermin to host the Sunday talk show Showbiz Lingo with Butch Francisco.
 Fermin's participation as main host of Showbiz Lingo had the blessings from her producers Inday Badiday, and did not run in conflict with Movie Magazine, which aired on Saturdays.
 But in 1994, Fermin eventually left Movie Magazine and GMA Network after she signed an exclusive talent contract with ABS-CBN, which in return capitalized on Fermin's new title as the '90s "Queen of Intrigues" by giving her the daily talk show Cristy Per Minute which started airing in 1995.
 During this period, her residence was in Valenzuela, Metro Manila.

 Fermin also presented the ABS-CBN talk show S2: Showbiz Sabado with Edu Manzano and talent manager/host Alfie Lorenzo.
 After S2 was cancelled, Fermin joined The Buzz as one of its main hosts alongside Boy Abunda and Kris Aquino.

-Fermin was suspended by the ABS-CBN management effective October 15, 2008, until December 31, 2008, on both The Buzz and the radio program Showbiz Mismo of DZMM, due to a controversial rift between her and former actress Nadia Montenegro.
+Fermin was suspended by the ABS-CBN management effective October 15, 2008, until December 31, 2008, on both The Buzz and the radio program Showbiz Mismo (later Mismo, then Showbuzz, Showbiz Sidelines and finally Alam Na 'Dis!) of DZMM, due to a controversial rift between her and former actress Nadia Montenegro.

 In April 2008, the Supreme Court of the Philippines affirmed a libel conviction and ordered her to pay a fine and damages to couple Anabelle Rama and Eddie Gutierrez instead of serving a jail term previously issued by a lower court.